 Aujeszky's disease

-Aujeszky's disease in the Netherlands
+Aujeszky’s disease infection

 The Netherlands began eradicating the disease in around 1980.
 An effective vaccine is available, and the Netherlands has officially been free of this disease since 2009.
 The Dutch pig sector remains alert to any signs, and a monitoring programme for pigs and wild boar is in operation.
 This is important, because Aujeszky's disease is certainly still active in Europe.
 Minor outbreaks have occurred in Germany and France over recent years, and the virus has been found in wild boar populations in Belgium, Germany and elsewhere.
 Very recently, in 2019, a few pig farms in Southern France were affected.
 Luckily, it was possible to contain these outbreaks rapidly.

-Where does the disease occur?
+Where in the world does Aujesky’s disease occur?

 The Netherlands began eradicating the disease in the 1980s.
 Various phases were undergone in sequence: